-The Multiple Mini Interview, known as the MMI, is an interview format that is spreading with increasing frequency in US medical schools.
+The Multiple Mini Interview (MMI) is an interview format spreading with increasing frequency in US medical schools.
 Started in 2001 at McMaster University in Canada, the MMI has caught on due to studies which have validated its use in predicting medical school students’ performance.
-Since the MMI seems to be more effective in assessing students’ non-cognitive factors and their future success in medical school, the technique is being adopted at more schools each year.
+Since the MMI seems to be more effective in assessing students’ non-cognitive factors and their future success in medical school, the technique is being adopted at more schools.

-The MMI format can take a variety of guises but always entails a number of stations (usually between 8-10) which applicants visit one after the other.
-Most commonly, the applicant would stand outside a room and be given a few minutes to read a written scenario; she would then enter the room and either discuss the situation with the interviewer or engage in role playing with actors who assume characters described in the scenario.
-Each station normally takes approximately 10 minutes to complete; two minutes to read the scenario and 8 minutes to respond to it.
-The interviewers rate applicants on their handling of the situation and are often independent observers.
+The MMI format usually entails a number of stations (usually 6-8) which applicants visit one after the other.
+The applicant is typically given a few minutes to read a written scenario; she would then enter the room and describe how she would handle the situation.
+Each station normally takes about 8 minutes to complete; two minutes to read the scenario and 6 minutes to respond to it.
+The interviewers rate applicants on their handling of the situation.
 In some cases, “traditional” interview questions may be posed in a few of the scenarios.

 What is the best way to prepare for the MMI format?
 The following skills are usually assessed during MMI; knowing what’s assessed can help you prepare effectively.

 Ethical Decision Making: When faced with an ethical dilemma how do you respond?
-Being able to think through all of the ramifications of an ethical dilemma, while explaining how you would handle such a situation, shows that you have the maturity, thoughtfulness, and professionalism to handle medical school and the complex decision-making entailed in the medical profession.
-Common topics might be euthanasia, stem cell research, patient autonomy, conflict of interest, informed consent, and patient confidentiality.
+Being able to think through all of the ramifications of the situation, while explaining how you would handle it, shows that you have the maturity, thoughtfulness, and professionalism to handle the complex decision-making entailed in the medical profession.
+Common topics might be patient autonomy, conflict of interest, informed consent, and patient confidentiality.
 How do you prepare for these scenarios?

-Critical Thinking: In these scenarios complex situations—sometimes entailing drug development, public health issues, polarizing topics, or health policy—are posed and you are expected to quickly analyze and address how you would handle the problem.
+Critical Thinking: In these scenarios complex situations are posed and you are expected to quickly analyze and address how you would handle the problem.
 How do you prepare for scenarios which entail critical thinking?

-Communication Skills: Every scenario posed is fairly complex and will require good communication skills for applicants to explain their responses or to engage with actors who pose as characters.
+Communication Skills: Scenarios posed are fairly complex and will require good communication skills for applicants to explain their responses.
 In a scenario involving actors, the interviewer (or “rater”) will observe your interactions and assess how effective they are.
 It may be that you have to persuade the actor to do something (complete a task, for example) or it might be that the actor is posing as a fellow student who hasn’t contributed to a group project.
 The way you communicate with him/her will be assessed on a number of different levels.
 How can you best showcase your communication skills?